General Events & Festivals in Vancouver BC

 Undiscovered authors from BC, Canada and beyond have an opportunity to share their creative prose and mingle with internationally renowned authors.
 Guest authors come to this festival to share excerpts of their new works with 14,000 readers annually.
 Famous authors, including JK Rowling, Margaret Atwood and Alistair Macleod, come to promote literature to diverse audiences.

-Various venues at Granville Island.
-Please check the Vancouver International Readers and Writers Festival website
+Where: Various venues at Granville Island.
+Please check the Vancouver International Readers and Writers Festival website for specific locations.

 *Seniors and students get a $2 discount.